 The cathedral was locked and swaddled in scaffolding for restoration.
 It will probably remain so through 2021.
 Meanwhile, a side door provides access for Sunday morning masses.
 Nonetheless, it is an impressive structure.
 Built of red Provençal brick by French colonists between 1863 and 1880, the neo-Romanesque basilica has a pair of 190-foot bell towers, stained-glass windows from Chartres, and outside, a granite statue of the Virgin Mary (“Nôtre Dame”) carved in Rome in 1959.

 Directly east of the cathedral is the Central Post Office.
-The ornate, yellow-painted manor is said to have been built in the 1880s by the same Gustave Eiffel responsible for the Paris landmark that bears his name.
+The ornate, yellow-painted manor is said to have been in 1886-91 according to a design by the same Gustave Eiffel responsible for the Paris landmark that bears his name.
 Indeed, the green-painted, wrought-iron trim suggests Eiffel’s architectural style.
 A highlight of the spacious interior is a fascinating collection of historical maps painted on its walls.
-Next door, just past the golden arches of McDonald’s, is “Book Street,” where 20 tiny bookstores are gathered in a single lane.
+Next door is “Book Street,” where 20 tiny bookstores are gathered in a single lane.
 Some at the east end specialize in used English and other foreign-language volumes.

 Our final stop, the Jade Emperor Pagoda, was the most intriguing.
 Traditional Chinese religion is a unique amalgam of Buddhism, Taoism, Confucianism and animism.
 Although this particular house of worship was built in 1909 to honor the Taoist king of heaven, it showed ample respect to other faiths.
 The Chinese characters in the main hall may be translated to read, “The light of the Buddha shines on all.”